-Right now, one-third of search results on Google consolidate of rich snippets, which incorporates schema markup.
+Right now, one-third of search results on Google consolidate rich snippets, which incorporate schema markup.
 However, according to a recent study, less than one-third of websites apply schema markup.

 To put it precisely, a million websites are missing out on an enormous source of SEO potential.
 If you start using schema markup as an SEO tool, you will automatically become way ahead of the majority of your competition.

 How to use schema markup to enhance SEO?

 Search Engines operate well with proper devising and execution.
 The same goes for the schema markup.
 You can use Schema Markup to increase the search engine ranking of your website, and it is most beneficial and effective if appropriately executed.